ulftenaar/HKUStudentUnionHugo/content/calendar/25june25XRnavo.md

 calendarDate= '2025-09-01'
 tags = ['Demiltairisation']
 +++

 {{< figure src="/img/calendar/XRnavo25juni.jpeg" width="300px" class="calpic">}}
 XR is organising a demo during the big NAVO summit. they will block the A12 in Den Haag like the good old days.
-There will probably be a HKU finger, but it hasn't been formed, we will keep you up to date.
+There will probably be a HKU finger, but it hasn't been formed, we will keep you up to date if ewe have more info.